August 31st

 Commentary:

-• One is a physical deficiency.
-One whose eyes do not function the way they should and is deemed blind can obviously not see anything, let alone faults.
-That is only one type of blindness;.
-There are other forms of figurative blindness.
-The only thing worse than blindness is, 'having sight but no vision.' :(
+Blindness comes in many forms.
+One is a physical deficiency where the eyes do not function and are deemed blind.
+They cannot see anything, let alone faults.
+This is the only type of real blindness.
+However, there are other forms of figurative blindness and they are even worse.
+The only thing worse than blindness is, 'having sight but no vision.'

 • One who has excessive desires cannot see beyond those desires.
 He will stop at nothing to achieve his wants and needs.
 All he can think of is how to acquire the objects of his interest.
 How can he see his own flaws?

 • One who is intoxicated with pride can see nothing but himself!
-He sees no one or anything else.
-In his opinion, he is the best there is!
+In his opinion, he is the best one there is!
 With such an attitude, how can he see any shortcomings?

-• A selfish being is even worse.
+• A selfish person is even worse.
 He can see nothing beyond himself and his needs.
-He tirelessly works towards his own best interest.
-How can such a person see inadequacies, whether in himself or in his deeds!
+He tirelessly works towards his own best interests.
+How can such a person see any inadequacies, be it in himself or in his deeds!

 The huge difference is in 'cannot' see and 'does not' see!
-If it is actual blindness which cannot be treated, they have an excuse.
+If it is actual blindness that cannot be cured, they have an excuse.
 But the rest..., are just an excuse (of existence)!

 pada vigrahaH: